UCSB’s The Current on My Interwar Crisis Course

 Perspectives on History: The Newsmagazine of the American Historical Association 50:4 (April 2012): 20-22.

-- HIST 123B: Modern Europe in War and Revolution
+- HIST 123B: Modern European Cultural and Intellectual History

 - Co-taught with Claudio Fogu, INT 184CF: The Digital Turn in Historical Culture